ged/sequel-inlineschema/README.md

 ## Contributing

-You can check out the current development source with Mercurial via its [project page][bitbucket].
+You can check out the current development source with Mercurial via its [project page][sourcehut].
 Or if you prefer Git, via [its Github mirror][github].

 After checking out the source, run:

-    $ rake newb
+    $ rake setup

-This task will install any missing dependencies, run the tests/specs, and generate the API documentation.
+This task will install any missing dependencies, and do any other necessary setup to start development.

+## Authors

+- Michael Granger <ged@faeriemud.org>

 ## License